saur-dash/project_06__capstone_project/README.md

 ## Step 3: Define the Data Model
 ![Data Model](images/data_model.png)

-Map out the conceptual data model and explain why you chose that model List the steps necessary to pipeline the data into the chosen data model Include the data dictionary you did in project_03
+From an analysis standpoint, this data model has been designed primarily to enable analysis of revenue over time in multiple currencies.
+In terms of the data pipeline, the model has been designed to be atomic, each `run` in the pipeline processes an isolated slice of data so that many runs can be performed in parallel.

+### dim_country
+The `dim_country` table is a static mapping table used to lookup the currency for each country, it has been retained as part of the model due to the useful currency information fields it contains.
+For example, the `[minor_unit]` field can be used to drive calculations and the `[numeric_code]` could be useful to satisfy some reporting requirements.

+### dim_date
+The `dim_date` table is created by extracting a unique set of timestamps from the **Transactions** staging table.
+The timestamps are converted to UNIX epoch which serves as the PRIMARY KEY of the table, and further segmentations such as day, week, month are derived from it.

+### dim_fx_rate
+The `dim_fx_rate` table is created from the JSON the exchange rate API responds with.
+I use Pandas to convert the JSON response into a table and save it to S3 in CSV format, from there I use the Redshift `COPY` command to load the CSV file into a staging table.

+### fact_transaction
+Once the dimension tables are loaded, the associated FOREIGN KEYS are added to the staged **Transaction** data and inserted into the `fact_transaction` table.
+The country names are matched to join the `dim_country` table and the `dim_fx_rate` table is joined on currency code and file date.

 ## Run ETL to Model the Data
 ![Data Model](images/data_pipeline.png)
 The ETL process has been designed to be modular and self-contained, ie a run on a particular date does not rely on the state of a run on another date.
-This is to ensure that I can have many ETL operations running in parallel, adding more workers as the size and complexity of my data grows.
+This is to ensure that I can have many ETL operations running in parallel, adding more workers as the size and complexity of my pipeline increases.

-Each `run` executes over a single date and is comprised of the following operations:
+Each `run` in the pipeline executes over a single date and is comprised of the following operations:

 ### Extract
-1. The ratesapi.io API is called to retrieve the currency exchange rate data for the run date.
+1. The ratesapi.io API is called to retrieve the **FX Rate** data.
-2. The currency exchange rate data is saved to the S3 data lake.
+2. The **FX Rate** data is saved to an S3 bucket.
-3. The country, currency and transaction data for the run date is copied from S3 to staging tables in Redshift.
+3. The **Country**, **FX Rate** and **Transaction** data is copied from S3 to staging tables in Redshift.

 ### Ingest
-The staged data is modelled into dimension and fact tables and loaded from the transient staging tables to permanent ones.
+The staged data is transformed into a dimensional model and loaded from the staging tables to permanent ones.

 ### Data Checks
-Data quality checks are performed on the dimension and fact tables to ensure records are present.
-If no records exist in S3 for the date of operation, then the checks are skipped.
-To enable this, I've used Airflow's `xcom` feature to pass status variables between tasks in the operation.
+Data quality checks are performed on the data model to ensure records are present.
+If no records exist in S3 for the run date, then the checks are skipped.
+To enable this, I've used Airflow's `xcom` feature to pass status variables between tasks in the run.

 ### Cleanup
-If the data checks pass, the staging tables are dropped and operation terminated.
+If the data checks pass, the staging tables are dropped and the run completes successfully.

 ## Project Summary